Members of the Economics Department

 About Jesse Rothstein

-Robert L. Bridges Professor Emeritus of Law, Professor Emeritus of Economics
+Robert L. Bridges Professor Emeritus of Law; Distinguished Professor Emeritus of Economics

 About Daniel Rubinfeld

-Daniel Rubinfeld is Professor of Economics and Robert L. Bridges Professor of Law.
-He has held joint appointments in the Economics Department and at Berkeley Law School since he joined Berkeley's faculty in 1983 as a professor.
-He also is a past president of the American Law and Economics Association.
-Professor Rubinfeld was chair of the Jurisprudence and Social Policy (JSP) program from 1987 to 1990 and was the associate dean and chair of the JSP program from 1998 to 2000.
-He has also served as deputy assistant attorney general for antitrust in the U.S. Department of Justice, as well as in various capacities with the President's Council of Economic Advisors, the National Academy of Sciences, the Urban Institute, and the National Bureau of Economic Research.
-He is a fellow of the American Academy of Arts and Sciences and the National Bureau of Economic Research.
-He has received a Guggenheim fellowship and an honorary doctorate from the University of Basel.
+Daniel Rubinfeld taught economics and law at the University of Michigan before joining the Berkeley Law faculty in 1983.
+He was chair of the Jurisprudence and Social Policy (JSP) program from 1987 to 1990 and was the associate dean and chair of the JSP program from 1998 to 2000.
+He has also served as deputy assistant attorney general for antitrust in the U.S. Department of Justice, as well as in various capacities with the President’s Council of Economic Advisors, the National Academy of Sciences, the Urban Institute, and the National Bureau of Economic Research.

 Chancellor's Professorship of Tax Policy and Public Finance, Director, The James M. and Cathleen D. Stone Center on Wealth and Income Inequality

 About Emmanuel Saez

 Emmanuel Saez is the Director of the James M. and Cathleen D. Stone Center on Wealth and Income Inequality at the University of California at Berkeley.
 He received his PhD in Economics from MIT in 1999.
 He was Assistant Professor of Economics at Harvard University from 1999 to 2002, before joining the faculty at UC Berkeley in 2002.
 He is currently editor of the Journal of Public Economics and co-director of the Public Policy Program at CEPR.
 He was awarded the John Bates Clark medal of the American Economic Association in 2009.
 His main areas of research are centered around taxation, redistribution, and inequality, both from a theoretical and empirical perspective.

 About Suzanne Scotchmer

-Suzanne Scotchmer is Professor of Economics, Professor of Law and Professor of Public Policy at the University of California, Berkeley.
-Her main academic interest at the moment is the economics, policy and law of innovation, including intellectual property.
-She also maintains an interest in economic theory and game theory, in which she has also published widely.
-Her graduate degrees are in economics and statistics.
-She has held visiting and teaching appointments in the economics departments of Harvard University, U.C.L.A., University of Southern California, New School of Economics, Moscow, Stockholm School of Economics, University of Auckland, University of Cergy-Pontoise (Paris), Tel Aviv University, University of Paris I (Sorbonne), and in the law schools of New York University, University of Toronto, University of Southern California, and U.C.L.A.
-She has also held research fellowships at Yale University and Stanford University.
-She has served on committees of the National Research Council (National Academies of Sciences), is a research associate of the National Bureau of Economic Research, and serves, or has served, on several boards, including the Toulouse School of Economics and the American Law and Economics Association.
-She is currently a member of the 2010 program committee of the American Economic Association.
+Suzanne Scotchmer was a Professor of Economics, Professor of Law and Professor of Public Policy at the University of California, Berkeley.
+Her main academic interest was the economics, policy and law of innovation, including intellectual property.
+She also maintained an interest in economic theory and game theory, in which she has also published widely.
+Her graduate degrees were in economics and statistics.
+She had held visiting and teaching appointments in the economics departments of Harvard University, U.C.L.A., University of Southern California, New School of Economics, Moscow, Stockholm School of Economics, University of Auckland, University of Cergy-Pontoise (Paris), Tel Aviv University, University of Paris I (Sorbonne), and in the law schools of New York University, University of Toronto, University of Southern California, and U.C.L.A.
+She had also held research fellowships at Yale University and Stanford University.
+She had served on committees of the National Research Council (National Academies of Sciences), is a research associate of the National Bureau of Economic Research, and has served, on several boards, including the Toulouse School of Economics and the American Law and Economics Association.
+She was a member of the 2010 program committee of the American Economic Association.
 The Department of Justice Antitrust Division has used her as a consultant on antitrust matters; and she has been a scholar in residence at the Court of Appeals for the Federal Circuit.
 In 2004 she published /Innovation and Incentives/ with MIT Press.